 We suggest that if you are a beginning options trader, you should start with the Course on Butterflies and Condors.
 Then proceed to the course on Trading the Weekly Options.
-After that you should then get the course on Option Combinations Strategies.
+After that you should start on the course Option Combinations Strategies.
 Follow that up with the course on Managing by the Greeks.

 How can I know that your courses are right for me?

 You could start by reviewing the many testimonials we have from our customers.
 Also, the first class in each training course we offer is free for you to download.
 By reviewing the first class for free.
 If you want to become the best Options Trader you can be and learn to be consistently profitable, then this material is right for you.